The Empire’s New Clothes

 The Myth of the Commonwealth

-The Empire’s New Clothes considers the relevance of the modern Commonwealth, both to the UK and to the other fifty-one member states.
+In the wake of Brexit, the Commonwealth has been identified as an important body for future British trade and diplomacy, but few know what it actually does.
 How is it organised and what has held it together for so long?
-How important is the Queen’s role as Head of the Commonwealth?
+How important is the monarch’s role as Head of the Commonwealth?
 Most importantly, why has it had such a troubled recent past, and is it realistic to imagine that its fortunes might be reversed?

 In The Empire’s New Clothes, Murphy strips away the gilded self-image of the Commonwealth to reveal an irrelevant institution afflicted by imperial amnesia.
 He offers a personal perspective on this complex and poorly understood institution, and asks if it can ever escape from the shadow of the British Empire to become an organisation based on shared values, rather than a shared history.

 ‘There has been a good deal written seeking to explain Brexit, but [this is] my favourite. . .
 The director of the Institute of Commonwealth Studies elegantly dissects the fantasy of Leavers that having lost its political relevance this institution could turbo-charge Empire 2.0.’ — Times Higher Education Winter Reads 2018